corscada/LUIS/README.md

 Optional fields:

 - `input-parameters`: A list of parameters containing kWh values to compute total land usage.
- By default `'cpu/energy'` parameter is used.
+ By default `'energy'` parameter is used.

 ## Inputs